smartclin/Full-Stack-Medical-App/README.md

 > At Medicare, we pride ourselves on offering a seamless and efficient user experience, from appointment booking to the payment process.
 We have integrated a Stripe payment gateway from the ground up, ensuring secure and hassle-free transactions.

-[Here](https://drive.google.com/file/) is the link to the video presentation.

 ---

 # 🛠 Built With <a name="built-with"></a>